 I registered with the Health Care and Professions Council and I am a Chartered Member of the British Psychological Society.
 I uphold their ethical values and principles and I am committed to continuing my professional development.
 I receive regular supervision to support and enhance my work with clients.

-I am registered with private healthcare insurers including BUPA and AXAPPP.
+I am registered to provide therapeutic sessions which can be funded by private healthcare insurers including BUPA, AXAPPP, AVIVA and WPA

 Areas of counselling I deal with

 - Binge-eating disorder